skk2010/gigachat/README.md

 ### Chat

-GPT is a model that can be used to generate text in a conversational style.
+GigaChat is a model that can be used to generate text in a conversational style.
 You can use it to [generate a response](https://developers.sber.ru/docs/ru/gigachat/api/reference/rest/post-chat) to a sequence of messages:

 ```ruby
 response = client.chat(